chargebyte/stib/doc/evachargese/networking.rst

 | IPv4 address      | 255.255.255.0  |
 +-------------------+----------------+

+Note: In order to keep compatibility with older BSP the CP interface is renamed during boot from eth1 to qca0.

 For a detailed description of all possible settings, please refer to the `Debian network documentation`_.